-Foreign currency remeasurement and transaction gains (losses) recorded in other expense (income), net during the year ended December 31, 2018 and 2019, and nine months ended September 30, 2019 (unaudited) and 2020 (unaudited), were de minimis.
+Foreign currency remeasurement and transaction gains (losses) recorded in other expense (income), net during the years ended December 31, 2018 and 2019, were de minimis.

 Related Party Relationships

 The Company's previously outstanding long-term debt was a long-term promissory note owed to the Former Holdco, a related party who previously held a 60% equity interest in the Company prior to the 2019 Former Holdco transaction.
 The Former Holdco's outstanding units of the Company were retired in conjunction with the Company's settlement of the promissory note on October 31, 2019, in accordance with the Unit Repurchase Agreement between the Company, the Former Holdco and other parties thereto.
 As of December 31, 2019, no outstanding amounts remained under the promissory note, and the Former Holdco was no longer a related party of the Company.
 Refer to Note 7, Note 8 and Note 13 for further information.